Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```sh
 fd00:AAAA:BBBB:CCCC::1/64
 ```
 We'll use this ULA as an alias for the LAN interface in `hostname.if` and to plug into `rad.conf` and `unbound.conf`.
-In this way, we have a permanent address for our LAN interface that will not change, unlike the dynamic prefix (and therefore, the Global Unicast Address (GUA) within) from the ISP. *More on this later.*
+In this way, we have a permanent address on our LAN interface, for private use that will not change, unlike the dynamic prefix (and therefore, the Global Unicast Address (GUA) within) from the ISP assigned to the LAN. *More on this later.*

 ```sh
 # /etc/hostname.ix0 (LAN):